goh-joshua/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-warning">

+**⚠️ Important:**
-**⚠️ Important:** Athlete names and sports together must be unique.
+- Athlete names and sports together must be unique.
 You cannot add two athletes with the exact same name and sport combination.
+- For athlete names and sports, spaces do not matter, so multiple consecutive spaces are treated as a single space.

 </div>